tbwxmu/I2M/README.md

 - Python `3.10` only
 - Linux only
-- The package includes a prebuilt binary module: `src/solver/det_engine.cpython-310-x86_64-linux-gnu.so`
 - `paddlepaddle` is not installed automatically because the correct package depends on your CUDA / platform combination

 ## Inference